nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > Sends a chat to an existing contact.

 Due to platform constraints, only WhatsApp is supported.

-Same as `open`, if WhatsApp handle stored is an 8-digit phone number, it will be assumed to be a Singaporean number and `65` country code will be automatically filled.
+Similar to `open`, if a WhatsApp handle stored is an 8-digit phone number, it will be assumed as a Singaporean number and the `65` country code will be automatically filled.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**<br>
 You'll need to download the desktop application for <a href="https://www.whatsapp.com/download" class="alert-link">WhatsApp</a> if you want to use this feature!